-A partnerships is a type of business structure, in which two or more individuals carry on a business in common with the goal of making a profit.
+A partnership is an association of two or more people who carry on a business or own an asset in common with a goal of making a profit.

 Unlike a company, a partnership does not constitute a separate legal entity.
 This means that unlike the shareholders of a company, who have some protection from a company’s debts and legal obligations, each individual partner is liable for the actions and debts created in the name of the partnership, and the individual assets of each partner may be at risk if the partnership fails to pay its debts.